Rose Leon

 Rose Agatha Leon (20 October 1913 – 16 August 1999) was a Jamaican businesswoman and politician.
 In August 1999, she was murdered in her home.

 Biography

-Leon was born to a pharmacist, Benjamin Joseph Huie, and Adella née Murray Hui on 20 October 1911 in Saint Ann Parish.
+Leon was born Rose Agatha Huie to pharmacist Benjamin Joseph Huie and Adella Murray on 20 October 1911 in Saint Ann Parish.
 She was educated in the Central Branch Elementary School and Wolmer’s Girls' School, both in Jamaica, and later in New York City at the Abyssinian School of Cosmetic Chemistry.
 Leon was married to Arthur Alexander Leon in 1932; the couple had two children.

 Politics

 Leon first became politically active in the early 1940s, when she became a councilor for the Kingston and St. Andrew Corporation.
 From 1944 she was a member of the Jamaica Labour Party (JLP).

 In 1948 she became chair of the Jamaica Labour Party, making her the first woman to chair a national political party.
 Leon held that position for 12 years.
 In 1949, she was elected into the Jamaica House of Representatives, and in 1953 was appointed minister of health and social welfare, holding that post until 1955.
 Leon held her seat in the 1955 elections, beating PNP candidate William Seivwright.
 In 1960 she left the JLP due to its lack of support for the Federation of the West Indies.
 Leon was not able to win re-election as an independent, and shortly afterwards joined the People's National Party.
 She returned to prominence in 1969, being elected as a local councillor, heading the local Roads and Works Committee from 1969 to 1972, and winning election in 1971 to a one year term as deputy mayor of Kingston.
 From 1972–1976 she was Minister of Local Government in the Manley government, and during the following four years was the special adviser to the minister of social security.
 In 1980, she retired from politics.

 From 1951 to 1999 Leon was senior justice of the peace in St. Andrew.